4warned/STINGARv2-readthedocs/docs/install/run_quickstart.md

 At this point you should have docker, docker-compose & python3 installed on this server and the QuickStart script (file: configure_stingar.py) downloaded to the current directory.

 You will need the password provided by the STINGAR team to retrieve STINGAR from the registry where the code resides.
-Contact the STINGAR team (<team-stingar@duke.edu>) if you don't have a STINGAR Registry account or do not know your username/password for it.
+Contact the STINGAR team (<info@forewarned.io>) if you don't have a STINGAR Registry account or do not know your username/password for it.

 Now it's just a matter of running the script and responding to the prompts: